Come from Away

 It's been almost 20 years since the day that changed the Western world forever.
 But Come From Away is perhaps more relevant now than at any time since the immediate aftermath of the attack.
 It's not just that the memories of being glued to the news, numb with horror but unable to look away, are now sickeningly refreshed.
 And it's not just a new and profound empathy with grounded plane passengers, stuck in a tiny compartment and desperate to know when they'll be released and what is going on outside ("I don't understand why they can't let us off.
 I mean, just to stretch our legs?!
 I mean, really?
 I need to get some air!
 Oh my God, I need to get off this plane!").
 The musical captures the grief and terror of tragedy, but more importantly, that human kindness and compassion are essential salves in desperate times.
 The advertising campaign for this run of the show sums it up better than we could: "Now more than ever."

-This production was reviewed in the Melbourne run.
+This production was reviewed during the Melbourne run.

 |Venue name:||Capitol Theatre|